A crucial part of safe sleeping is choosing the best cot mattress and bedding.

 When we surveyed 1,878 parents in February 2021 about cot mattresses, almost two in five told us they use a second-hand cot mattress.

 Cot mattress ownership:

 Out of all the second-hand cot mattress purchased, nine in 10 came from Facebook Marketplace, Amazon Marketplace or eBay.

 Buying from an online marketplace carries some risk as you can't be certain of the history and quality of a second-hand cot mattress, meaning there is a greater chance of it having problems.

 This is backed up by our survey: around half of parents with a new cot mattress said they had issues with it, but this increases to around nine in 10 parents facing problems when the cot mattress was second-hand.

 Buying new doesn't have to break the bank.
-We compared the prices of cot mattresses that we've tested and found the average price of a Best Buy is £96, while the average price of a Don't Buy is £135!* So you don't have to spend the most money to buy the best.
+We compared the prices of cot mattresses that we've tested and found the average price of a Best Buy is £96, while the average price of a Don't Buy is £135!*

 If you have to buy second-hand, it's worth seeing if you can check the cot mattress yourself before parting with your money.
 If a reseller won't let you find out more about the history of a second-hand cot mattress, we'd advise looking elsewhere.